| . |

 these pages.

-Xenophobia and racist violence have still unfortunately not been overcome
+Xenophobia and racist violence have still unfortunately

-in our country.
-The federal government will continue to act against all
+not been overcome in our country.
+The federal government

-forms of violence and intolerance with the utmost determination and with
+intolerance with the utmost determination and with all

-to make sure that racism and anti-Semitism no longer find fertile soil
+anti-Semitism no longer find fertile soil in Germany.

-I especially wish that many young people abroad will read this collection
+I especially wish that many young people abroad will

-which points to the necessity of sensitizing German youth against forgetting
+read this collection which points to the necessity of

-in mutual understanding.
+cohabitation in mutual understanding.

 |